-This party is from the book, “Come for Supper? the memoirs of a reluctant hostess“
+This party was originally featured in my book, “Come for Supper? the memoirs of a reluctant hostess“

 It was my first attempt at writing.
 I self-published a few copies of the book to give out to friends and family, testing the waters to see if it would be worth the added effort of seeking mass distribution.
 In all honesty, it didn’t go over very well.
 I soothe myself with the delusion that my friends and family were probably hoping it was a book of my own recipes and when they discovered it was world cuisine were possibly disappointed or uninterested.
 I couldn’t ever bring myself to ask them.
 And they have never mustered the courage to tell me, so I could be all wrong about that, but licking my wounds I buried the remaining copies I had purchased in a small, unmarked grave in the back yard, under a tree, next to the cat; without much pomp or circumstance and certainly no fanfare, I patted the dirt over the heap and piled on some rocks, and every little once-in-a-while I wander out there with a little bouquet of kitchen scraps, lay them on the heap, and just sit and ponder its short, unfulfilled life.
 Sigh.

 The book may have been a failure, but the suppers inside of it weren’t.
-This is one of the parties from inside its pages.
-It was one of my kids’ very favorite parties I ever threw while they were still living at home.
+This is one of my kids’ very favorite parties I ever threw while they were still living at home.
 It is also one of the favorites of my cooking club group, who helped me test some of the recipes in the book.

 It’s like an “Asian fondue” party!
 Everyone cooks their own food — which is a reluctant hostess’s dream party, right?
 All you have to do is collect some equipment, do some grocery shopping, do a little slicing, dicing, and chopping, mix up some sauces, set up tables, toss a CD in the player, and decorate.
 Voila! (– or however they say it in Chinese).